 America was already populated and thriving before Columbus’ arrival.
 Most educated people will know that the people who lived here were intricate, rich, and productive.

-Yes, Columbus was a brave man.
+There’s no doubt that Columbus was a brave man.
 It takes a very fearless person to sail across the ocean for two months.
 He was also very ambitious which is a great quality to have.

 Columbus never recognized his discovery of America.
 Columbus was trying to find a new spice rout to the East Indies or China, but Columbus never did, when he landed on Caribbean land in 1492 he thought he was in Asia.
 His view of the earth was so narrow and he was so hard-headed that he never fessed up to not landing in Asia.

-In my opinion Christopher Columbus or in Spanish Cristóbal Colón (born in Italy as Cristoforo Colombo) the Spanish Crown and the Catholic Church of that era are the definition of evil and here is why.
+In my opinion Christopher Columbus or in Spanish Cristóbal Colón (born in Italy as Cristoforo Colombo), the Spanish Crown and the Catholic Church of that era are the definition of evil and here is why.

 Before setting sail the Spanish Crown or Columbus himself announced a reward of 10,000 maravedis or about $540 (a sailor’s yearly salary) to the first sailor to spot land.
 On October 12, 1492, Rodrigo de Triana shouted “¡Tierra! ¡Tierra!” at 2:00 A.M.
 Columbus wrote in his journal that he thought to have seen a dim light the previous day, thus negating de Triana the reward, the Spanish Crown also negated the reward.
 What a jerks!